projecttacoma/measure-repository/service/README.md

 ```

 ### Bundle Upload Details
-Upon uploading a Measure resource, an [isOwned extension](https://build.fhir.org/ig/HL7/fhir-extensions/StructureDefinition-artifact-isOwned.html) will be added to the measure's `relatedArtifact` array.
-The isOwned extension references the Measure's main library.
+Upon uploading a Measure resource, the Measure's main library is added to the `relatedArtifact` array with an [isOwned extension](https://build.fhir.org/ig/HL7/fhir-extensions/StructureDefinition-artifact-isOwned.html).

 Note that the measure repository service only supports Measure and Library resources.
 All other resource types will be ignored during bundle upload.